 “How did it go?”
 I asked.

-“Fine, there was this really handsome guy there and he talked to me, he was so funny.”
+there and he talked to me, he was so funny.”

-“That’s nice.
+nice.
 At least you were not bored.”

-“He took my number and said he will call me to take me out to dinner.”
+took my number and said he will call me to take me out to dinner.”

 “And?”